Gayathrichintada/Guidance-on-learning-languages/README.md

 # Guidance-on-learning-languages
-its a platform which gives guidance to learn languages with user-friendly interface
-# Guidance on Learning Languages

-**Guidance on Learning Languages** is a static web project that helps users explore programming languages and web technologies.
+its a platform which gives guidance to learn languages with user-friendly interface It is a static web project that helps users explore programming languages and web technologies.
 It provides structured guidance through multiple pages for different languages.

 ---